magnusmartin85/off-canvas-menu/README.md

 For installation cd into the project root and run `npm install`.

  ## Development
-To serve on localhost run `npm run start` on the command line.
+To serve on localhost run `gulp` on the command line.

  ## Build
-For a production build run `npm run build` on the command line.
+For a production build run `gulp build` on the command line.

 ## Demo
 [Demo](http://off-canvas-menu.mgnmrt.com)